Maintrust/wordpress-gutenberg-swiper/readme.md

 ## Tech

 - SCSS - some slider styles
-- JS, React, JSX - Wordpress Gutenberg block code
+- JSX - Wordpress Gutenberg block code
-- Swiper css & js bundle - to create slider on frontend
+- Swiper css & js bundles - to create slider on frontend
-- NPM, Webpack, Babel - to build the project
+- Npm, Webpack, Babel - to build the project

 ## Installation

-Swiper-wordpress requires [Node.js](https://nodejs.org/) v18+ to run.
+Swiper-wordpress requires [Node.js](https://nodejs.org/) v16+ to run.

 Install the dependencies and devDependencies and start the server.